tknight-dev/gaming-canvas/README.md

 // Updates on display changes GamingCanvas.setCallbackReport((report: GamingCanvasReport) => {
-    // Setting the height or width will clear the canvas canvases.height = (report.canvasHeight * report.devicePixelRatio) | 0; // Always round to the nearest pixel for your canvas size (best performance) canvases.width = (report.canvasWidth * report.devicePixelRatio) | 0; // `number | 0` is faster than `Math.floor(number)`
+    // If multithreading, you'll need to pass the report to the WebWorker, using the OffscreenCanvas, to set the canvas dimensions and draw from there
+    GamingCanvasApplyReport(canvas, report);
     draw();

-    // If multithreading, you'll need to pass the report to the WebWorker using the OffscreenCanvas to set the canvas dimensions there
 });

-// Set the initial canvas size const report: GamingCanvasReport = GamingCanvas.getReport();
+// Set the initial canvas size GamingCanvasSetSize(canvas);
-canvases.height = (report.canvasHeight * report.devicePixelRatio) | 0; // Always round to the nearest pixel for your canvas size (best performance)
-canvases.width = (report.canvasWidth * report.devicePixelRatio) | 0; // `number | 0` is faster than `Math.floor(number)`
 draw();
 ```